Rosalina121/rosetta/README.md

 If you have games installed in a default location you can use these instead:
 - `d` for default Osu!
 Songs path
-- `o` or `s` for the deafult Beat Saber CustomLevels path in either Oculus or Steam version respectively
+- `o` or `s` for the deafult Beat Saber CustomLevels path for either Oculus or Steam version respectively

 You can also mix both like this:
 `python .\main.py "F:\Games\rythm games\Osu!\Songs" s`